For many families, childcare vouchers will save you more money than Tax-Free Childcare (TFC). It’s important you know which is best for you.

 From April 2018 you will lose the right to sign up to a childcare voucher scheme through your employer.
 However, if you already take childcare vouchers, you can continue taking them for as long as you remain eligible.

 Assuming you’re eligible for both schemes, some working parents will be better off with TFC and some will save more with childcare vouchers.
 If you use (or plan to use) registered childcare, and to ensure you have a choice, register on your employer’s childcare voucher scheme today and give yourself the luxury of time to work out what’s best for you and your family, based on your circumstances over the long term.
-(It's also worth knowing you can't switch from TFC to childcare vouchers.
+(It's also worth knowing that after April 2018 you can't switch from TFC to childcare vouchers.
 But you can switch from childcare vouchers to TFC).Close

 Tell me about TFC